arlejeun/Multicloud-CX-Harbor-Tour/content/_index.md

 In this workshop you will learn to apply your foundational knowledge of [Genesys](https://genesys.com) and master example use cases that demonstrate [Experience as a Service](https://www.genesys.com/experience-as-a-service).

 ### Learning Objectives
-- Gdemo ovwerview
+-	Gdemo overview
 -	EOD deployment and setup
-- Users configuration
+-	Users’ configuration
-- Inbound voice and chat scenarious using recommended demonstartions .
+-	Inbound voice and chat scenarios using recommended demonstrations.